Administrative Office No.: 0824-2425966

 The Degrees of Doctor of Letters (D.Litt.)/ Doctor of Science (D.Sc.) is the highest Post-Doctoral Research degree of this University in respective disciplines which are awarded to a candidate who has earlier acquired a Ph.D. degree.
-This Post-Doctoral Research degree is awarded on the basis of original and independent research in a particular discipline that has made distinct contributions to the advancement of knowledge, as evidenced by publications in reviewed journals and are recognized by peers.
-The research work of the candidate must have been characterized either by the discovery of facts or by a fresh approach towards interpretation of facts or theories, or formulating a new theory/hypothesis and evince his capacity for original thinking, critical examination and sound judgement.
+This Post-Doctoral Research degree is awarded on the basis of original and independent research that has made distinct contributions to the advancement of knowledge in a particular discipline, as evidenced by publications in reviewed journals and are recognized by peers.
+The research work of the candidate must have been characterized either by the discovery of facts or by a fresh approach towards the interpretation of facts or theories or formulating a new theory/hypothesis and evince his capacity for original thinking, critical examination and sound judgement.

-The applicant for enrolment must have A Doctoral degree from a recognized Indian or foreign University in the relevant discipline provided that
+The applicant for enrolment must have A Doctoral degree (Ph.D./DBA) from a recognized Indian or foreign University in the relevant discipline provided that :

-(1) He/she has done post-doctoral research work for a minimum period of six years in the Department of this University or other University or Affiliated colleges or Institutions recognized for purpose of advanced research, located within India or abroad.
+(1) He/she presently active in research/teaching with a minimum period of six years after obtaining Ph.D. /DBA degree, in the Department of this University or other Universities or Affiliated colleges or Institutions recognized for purpose of advanced research, located in India or abroad.

 (2) The publications submitted by him/her for consideration for the award of D.Litt./D.Sc. degree are substantially the result of Post-Doctoral research work carried out during this period.

-A candidate already holding D.Sc../D.Litt. degree in a particular discipline is eligible to register for D.Sc./D.Litt. in another discipline after a gap of two years provided that evidence of standard publications are produced in the second discipline in which he/she intends to submit for D.Sc./D.Litt. degree.
+A candidate already holding D.Sc../D.Litt. degree in a particular discipline is eligible to register for D.Sc./D.Litt. in another discipline after a gap of two years provided that evidence of standard publications as per fresh eligibility are produced in the second discipline in which he/she intends to submit for D.Sc./D.Litt. degree.

-(2) The candidate shall state in his/her application the faculty/discipline on which he/she bases his/her qualification for the Doctorate.
+(2) The candidate shall state in his/her application the faculty/discipline on which he/she bases his/her qualification for the Degree.
 The topic of the D.Litt./D.Sc. thesis may be related to his/her Ph.D. work or independent research work.
-If the thesis submitted for D.Litt./D.Sc. is related to the thesis of Ph.D. or any other equivalent previous research degree, the findings shall be confined only to the review of literature.
-The thesis submitted for the Ph.D. degree or any other equivalent previous degree, shall not form part of the D.Litt./D.Sc.
-Thesis.
-He/she shall submit with his/her application five copies of his/her thesis, which shall be in the form of published work or published papers that contain original contribution to the advancement of scientific knowledge.
+If the thesis submitted for D.Litt./D.Sc. is related to the thesis of Ph.D. or any other equivalent previous research degree, the findings of such study shall be confined only to the review of literature.
+The thesis submitted for the Ph.D. degree or any other equivalent previous degree, shall not form part of the D.Litt./D.Sc. thesis.
+He/she shall submit with his/her application five copies of his/her thesis based on published papers that contain original contribution to the advancement of knowledge.

-(3) The subject of the thesis shall be one which relates to the branch of knowledge chosen for the Ph.D. degree or inter-disciplinary.
+(3) The subject of the thesis shall relate to the branch of knowledge chosen.

-The application form for the award of D.Litt./D.Sc. shall be downloaded from the University website www.srinivasuniversity.ac.in and duly filled form should be submitted to the Registrar during round the year with prescribed Application/Interview fee.
+The application form for the award of D.Litt./D.Sc. shall be downloaded from the University website www.srinivasuniversity.ac.in and duly filled form should be submitted to the Registrar any time during the year with prescribed Application fee.

 In addition, he/she should enclose